SocketMobile/cocoapods-capture-obj-c/README.md

    `relative/path/to/your/app/CaptureAPI/SKTCapture.xcframework/ios-arm64_i386_x86_64-simulator/Headers`

-7. Add app the following key-value into the Info.plist of your project:
+7. Add the following key-value into the Info.plist of your project:
    Add an item into the `Supported external accessory protocols` key: `com.socketmobile.chs`

    ![Info.plist](Docs/Infoplist.jpg)